jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

     >>> print(f"The decay rate is: {beta:.3f}")
     The decay rate is: 0.819

-Let’s run a quick simulation to check the neuron behaves correctly in response to a step voltage input:
+Run a quick simulation to check the neuron behaves correctly in response to a step voltage input:

 ::